woocommerce/woocommerce-ios/docs/README.md

 ```

 Please refer to [Unit Test Naming: The 3 Most Important Parts](https://qualitycoding.org/unit-test-naming/) for some rationale on why this can be a good idea.

-### Coding Style

-The guidelines for how Swift should be written and formatted can be found in the [Coding Style Guide](coding-style-guide.md).

 ### Choosing Between Structures and Classes